-There is altered sensitivity of nerve endings and associated muscle spasm.
+There is altered sensitivity of nerve endings and associated pelvic “floor” muscle overactivity.
 Recent research using brain scans shows that there are also changes in brain function associated with chronic pain and so the sensations of pain continue despite the absence of an obvious cause.
-The nerves in the area that is painful can also produce their own pain impulses, so pain escalates.
+The nerves in the area that is painful can also produce their own pain impulses, so pain increases.
 Treatment aims to reverse these changes.
 It is important to remember that the vulva and vagina are healthy, but that the sensations are altered.
 Mostly these improve with treatment and time.

-Vulval pain is sometimes triggered by frequent or severe skin inflammation, most commonly candida (thrush) or urinary infections.
-Thrush needs to be considered especially if there is a worsening of symptoms near the period, even if itch and discharge are not present.
-However it is well known that many pain conditions are often worse near period time.
+Common triggers are frequent skin inflammation, most often candida (thrush), urinary infections or a difficult to control dermatitis.
+Thrush needs to be considered, especially if there is a worsening of symptoms near the period, even if itch and discharge are subtle.
 Very occasionally genital herpes may be involved.
 All infections need prompt and accurate treatment.
-Wart virus has little effect, although its treatments often irritate, and the skin nearby is often dry.
+Wart virus (HPV) doesn’t cause vulvodynia, although its treatments often irritate, and the skin nearby is often dry.

-Anxiety and Depression are common consequences of any chronic painful condition.
-Pre-existing stressors (including poor sleep), fear of the anticipated pain, consequent poor arousal and poor lubrication, may worsen the experience of pain.
+- Anxiety and Depression are common consequences of any chronic painful condition.
+Pre-existing stressors, fear of the anticipated pain, consequent poor arousal and poor lubrication, may worsen the experience of pain.
 Sexual relationships invariably suffer even when both partners have a good understanding of the condition and are mutually supportive.
-Professional counselling is often very helpful in sorting through these natural reactions, and they help to find an effective way of expressing some of the inevitable frustrations and anger most partners feel.
-People often bury their negative feelings out of consideration for their partner..
-We acknowledge this impact of pain and will offer you counselling services.
+Professional counselling is often very helpful in sorting through these natural reactions, and they help to find an effective way of expressing some of the inevitable frustrations most partners feel.

 Biopsy is not recommended routinely, even when the area looks red.
 Biopsy findings in women with symptoms have often been similar to women without symptoms.